SopraIt/skus_classifier/README.md

 ### Loader
 A loader is responsible to load images from the specified folder, normalize them and augment the dataset.
-At the end of the process a gzipped pickled file is created, to let the dataset being consumable by further classifications.
+At the end of the process a compressed [HDF5](https://www.h5py.org/) file is created, allowing other programs to consume it easily.

 ## Classifier
 The classifier program relies on [scikit-learn](http://scikit-learn.org/stable/index.html) Stochastic Gradient Descent (SGD) model.